Titanic Rising: Composition

-Artwork
+Visuals and artwork

 The album cover features Mering submerged in an underwater bedroom.
 The cover was photographed by Brett Stanley in a Long Beach, California pool.
 Commenting on the cover's meaning, Mering stated that she thought of water as symbolizing the subconscious, and that a bedroom lives in this subconscious space due to its role as "a safe [..] and imaginative space" that shapes people's beliefs and identities.

 Release

-On January 17, 2019, Weyes Blood released the album's first single, "Andromeda".
-A second single, "Everyday", was released along with an accompanying self-directed music video on February 12, 2019.
-The album's third single, "Movies", was released along with an accompanying self-directed music video on March 19, 2019.
+Titanic Rising's lead single, "Andromeda", was released on January 17, 2019, as her first original solo release since Front Row Seat to Earth.
+Titanic Rising, its release date, track list, and artwork was announced alongside the release of its second single, "Everyday", on February 12, 2019.
+The single was also accompanied by a self-directed music video.
+She also announced the True Love Is Making a Comeback Tour on the same day, which began on April 1 and ended on June 13; it passed through North America and Europe.
+On February 17, she performed the album track "Something to Believe" at Midwinter, a Chicago music festival.
+The album's third and final single, "Movies" was released on March 19, alongside another self-directed music video.
+On May 20, she announced a second tour, the Something to Believe Tour, which began on August 7 and concluded on October 6, passing through the United States.

 On May 27, 2020, the "Wild Time" music video was released.
 The Japanese bonus track, "Titanic Risen", was released in January 2021 exclusively on Roblox's sinking ship simulator, and on April 4, the track was released on streaming services after the Roblox Titanic room was sunk.